 PSIA Stipulates Enhanced Monitoring & Maintenance Programmes for continuing Integrity Inspection of all Pipelines located within high consequence areas (HCA) where a Pipeline failure could Threaten Public Safety, Property, and Environment

-For this reason, it is vitally important that Pipeline Operators Maintain accurate, Integrated Information on their Pipeline system from construction and Installation through Operation, Inspection & Maintenance
+For this reason, it is vitally important that Pipeline Operators Maintain accurately, Integrated Information on their Pipeline system from construction and Installation through Operation, Inspection & Maintenance

-Ever-Increasing Number of Energy Pipelines Operating Already & More Being Laid particularly in Urban Environments, Data Collection & Integration Assumes even more Importance to ensure that the Current Condition of the Pipeline system is well managed to Prevent Adverse Impacts to the Population centers they serve
+Ever-Increasing Number of Energy Pipelines Operating Already & More Being Laid particularly in Urban Environments, Data Collection & Integration Assume even more Importance to ensure that the Current Condition of the Pipeline system is well managed to Prevent Adverse Impacts on the Population centers they serve